 What to Do if You Have Been Audited in Georgia

-Honest advice for IRS audits from our tax audit attorneys in Athens
+Honest advice for IRS audits in Athens

 A letter from the IRS is the last thing anyone wants to receive in the mail.
 The notion of being audited is something that fills most people with dread.
 If you have been selected by the IRS for a tax audit in Georgia, don’t panic.
 Not every audit is an accusation that you cheated on your taxes or an indication that the IRS wants more money from you.
-Your best bet is to engage a qualified tax professional to help you assess the situation, protect your rights and ensure that the process is as painless as possible.
+Your best bet is to engage a qualified tax attorney to help you assess the situation, protect your rights and ensure that the process is as painless as possible.
 At Garcia-Hasler Tax Group, LLC, our certified public accountants and tax audit lawyers in Athens are here to help you survive your audit.

 Don’t ignore it

 Typically you have 30 days to respond to an audit notice, and it is always in your best interest to meet that deadline.
 In some cases, you can request a two-week extension to gather the documentation sought by the IRS.
 Ignoring the situation, as tempting as that may be, will not make it go away — it will only prolong the process or make it more expensive.

 There are three types of audits – correspondence audits, office audits and field audits.
 Understanding which type the IRS is requiring is an important step in the process.
 Correspondence audits are typically a less serious matter, one that can be handled by mailing in requested documentation.
 Office audits and field audits require you to meet with an IRS agent in person, either at his or her office or at your home or business.
 Taxpayers who find themselves in one of these two situations strongly should consider getting professional representation.